Master gunnery sergeant

-Master Gunnery Sergeant (MGySgt) is the 9th and highest enlisted grade in the United States Marine Corps.
-Master Gunnery Sergeants are senior staff non-commissioned officers (SNCOs) with the pay grade of E-9, equivalent to Sergeants Major and the Sergeant Major of the Marine Corps (though the latter is a single unique billet in the Corps, and is senior to all enlisted ranks).
+Master gunnery sergeant (MGySgt) is the 9th and highest technical enlisted grade in the United States Marine Corps.
+Master gunnery sergeants are staff non-commissioned officers (SNCOs) with the pay grade of E-9.
+As E-9s, they serve from 15 to 30 years, and advise commanders on technical subjects relating to their occupational specialty.
+(Sergeant Major is also at the E-9 pay grade with duties related to discipline, morale, and command-level administration.)

+Etymology

-Master Gunnery Sergeants are sometimes referred to by the nicknames "Master Guns" or "Master Gunny".
-These nicknames are considered unacceptable in formal or ceremonial situations and, at the rank holder's discretion, may also be unacceptable for use by lower-ranking Marines.
+Master gunnery sergeants are sometimes referred to by the nicknames "Master Guns" or "Master Gunny".
+These nicknames are considered unacceptable in formal or ceremonial situations and, at the rank holder's discretion, may also be unacceptable for use by lower-ranking marines.

-The Master Gunnery Sergeant insignia consists of a bursting bomb centered vertically between three chevrons and four rockers.
+The master gunnery sergeant insignia consists of an exploding bomb centered vertically between three chevrons and four rockers.

 History

-The grade was derived from another grade unique to the United States Marine Corps, the Gunnery Sergeant, and has been in use (though not continuously) since the time of the Spanish–American War (April 25 – August 12, 1898).
+The grade was derived from another grade unique to the United States Marine Corps, the gunnery sergeant, and has been in use (though not continuously) since the time of the Spanish–American War (April 25 – August 12, 1898).

+The rank of Master Gunnery Sergeant as well as Platoon Sergeant first came into being in the Marine Corps in the Northern Autumn of 1935.
+The insignia featured the bursting bomb and crossed rifles of the gunnery sergeant rank between its three chevrons and three rockers.

 Establishment of the grade in its current form and pay grade occurred during a sweeping reorganization of grades in 1958 and 1959.
 The grade was included, along with the grade of Master Sergeant, in a new career path for the pay grades of E-8 and E-9 which allowed senior SNCO billets to be filled by occupational specialists.
-This move was designed to officially acknowledge the ever-increasing complexity of modern warfare, while still keeping the First Sergeant and Sergeant Major career paths with their historic command emphasis intact.
-(During and prior to World War II, this was reversed; the Sergeant Major at the time was an administrative position while the Master Gunnery Sergeant was part of the S-3 section and enforced discipline.)
+This move was designed to officially acknowledge the ever-increasing complexity of modern warfare, while still keeping the First Sergeant and sergeant major career paths with their historic command emphasis intact.
+(During and prior to World War II, this was reversed; the sergeant major at the time was an administrative position, while the master gunnery sergeant was part of the S-3 section and enforced discipline.)